ubclaunchpad/inertia/docs_src/index.html.md

   --ports 8080
 ```

-> This command says: "provision an ec2 instance called "my_remote" using
+> This command says: "provision an ec2 instance called 'my_remote' using
 > credentials from my AWS profile and expose port 8080 for my project".

 TODO: IAM setup, saving profile in aws config, choosing an image etc.